mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 parameters that do not effect training, but the final performance.
 These systems can further have hyper-parameters.
 However, we will see that this does not change our approach to parameter optimization.
-But to build a understanding of the approach, let's start with an algorithm for which we do not want to optimize hyper-parameters.
+But to build an understanding of the approach, let's start with an algorithm for which we do not want to optimize hyper-parameters.

 Without Hyper-Parameter Optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There are (or at least there were for me) two approaches that seem plausible on first glance:
+There are (or at least there were for me) two approaches that seem plausible at first glance:
 First, we could consider the parameter optimization as part of the training.
 This means, in the train step of our algorithm, we first train the actual model component and then, using the predicted outcome on the same data, we use a simple grid search to optimize the remaining parameters.